Phoenix STS Logo

 Debrief

-Immediate verbal debrief with staff after each drill cycle, highlighting strengths observed and areas requiring attention.
+Immediate verbal debrief with staff after each drill cycle.
+We highlight strengths and the areas that need attention.
 Constructive feedback to build confidence.

 5